Struggle with SI Joint Pain? Avoid These 4 Common Yoga Mistakes

 Those stabilizers are primarily ligaments, but muscles and fascia also help out.
 A wiser approach is to move these bones and stabilizers together by allowing the pelvis to move in the direction of the twist, thus, moving the soil and the plant together.

 The plant-soil analogy aligns with an important focus on stability over mobility.
 The sacroiliac joint is part of a stabilizing system at the very base of the spine, designed to absorb shock along with movement rather than provide mobility and dexterity.

-How to Promote SI Joint Health in Yoga Practice
+How to Reduce SI Joint Pain in Yoga Practice

-Here are three ways to nurture, rather than jeopardize, sacroiliac joint health in your vinyasa yoga practice:
+Here are four ways to nurture, rather than jeopardize, sacroiliac joint health in your vinyasa yoga practice:

 That structure keeps the work on each side of the body even.
 Moving through many poses in one sequence can additionally feel dynamic and just plain fun!

 There’s a significant downside there, however, one that brings risk for sacroiliac strain.
 With asymmetrical poses, one side of the sacroiliac joint is fixed while the other moves along with the spine in whatever direction necessary to execute the pose at hand.
 With long sequences of asymmetrical poses, the spine moves in various directions at various degrees of motion.
 This causes one side of the sacroiliac joint to remain fixed while the other moves.